Eduard Ritter von Schleich

 Eduard-Maria Joseph Ritter von Schleich (9 August 1888 – 15 November 1947), born Schleich, was a high scoring Bavarian flying ace of the First World War.
 He was credited with 35 aerial victories at the end of the war.
 During the Second World War he served in the Luftwaffe as a general.

 Early life

-Born in Munich, Kingdom of Bavaria, his father, Eduard, was a landscape painter; as was his grandfather.
+Schleich was born in Munich, Kingdom of Bavaria on 9 August 1888, the son of Eduard, a landscape painter, and grandson of Eduard Schleich the Elder, another landscape painter.
 His family soon moved to the spa city of Bad Tölz.
 After he left school Schleich decided to enroll in the Royal Bavarian Army's cadet program and in 1909 was commissioned into the 11th Bavarian Infantry Regiment.
 Before the outbreak of the First World War, Schleich was plagued by medical problems and was released from active duty.
 He volunteered again, and on 25 August 1914 was badly wounded in the Battle of Lorraine.

 First World War

 While Schleich was recovering from his wounds of August 1914 he decided to volunteer for the Royal Bavarian Air Service and was accepted for training as an observer.
 After service with FEA 1 on two-seaters, he applied for pilot training and qualified.
 In December 1915 he joined FA 2b, and in January 1916, during an observation flight, Schleich was wounded in the arm by an exploding anti-aircraft shell.
 Instead of returning to base, while still in the air he had his crewman bandage his wound and then completed his assignment.
 On 1 September, he assumed command of Fliegerschule 1.
 He joined Jagdstaffel 21 (Fighter Squadron 21) in May 1917 and commanded the unit from June onwards.
 He emblazoned his new Albatros D.V with a rampant lion insignia representing Bavaria.

 When Leutnant Erich Limpert, his best friend on the Jasta, was killed in a dogfight, Schleich ordered his plane to be painted all black.
 This black plane soon led to Schleich being dubbed 'The Black Knight'.

 In October 1917, the Imperial German Air Service reorganized, with the respective fighter squadrons being designated as Prussian, Saxon, or Bavarian.
 The squadrons were then stocked only with subjects from their respective provinces.
 Jagdstaffel 21 thus became a Saxon squadron, and Schleich being Bavarian, was transferred to command a Bavarian squadron, Jagdstaffel 32, with his tally of victories then at 25.

 He was awarded the Pour le Mérite on 4 December 1917, and after a spell commanding Militaerfliegerschule 1, on 15 March 1918 he took command of Jagdgruppe Nr.
 8, an ad hoc group consisting of Jastas 23, 34 and 35.
 By the war's end his score was 35.
 Having scored 29 of his 35 victories in the Albatros D.V, he's the most successful pilot in the type.